RyanT5/yl-training/content/evidence.md

 ## Comments

-Once you have uploaded your evidence, a leader will review it and comment below.
+Once you have uploaded your evidence, a leader will review it and comment below your upload on the same OSM page.
 They will let you know if your work meets all the objectives and any next steps you must take.

 ![OSM comments](/osm-comments.png)